danbev/learning-v8/README.md

                 ExternalTwoByteInternalizedString
 ```

-Do not that v8::String is declared in include/v8.h
+Do note that v8::String is declared in include/v8.h

 `Name` as can be seen extends HeapObject and anything that can be used as a property name should extend Name.
 Looking at the declaration in include/v8.h we find the following:

     int GetIdentityHash();
     static Name* Cast(Value* obj)

+src/objects/string.h

 #### String
 A String extends Name and has a length and content.
 The content can be made up of 1 or 2 byte characters.